Home » Posts tagged 'chimney repair'

 Whether your chimney is gas- or wood-burning, it needs to be swept regularly.
 When a chimney is not swept, creosote buildup can accumulate and create a fire hazard.

-Chimney Sweep Reading PA uses a variety of tools to clean fireplaces, chimneys, stove flues, and other structures.
+Chimney sweep uses a variety of tools to clean fireplaces, chimneys, stove flues, and other structures.
 They are also trained to remove drafting obstructions, such as leaves, twigs, and animal nests, that narrow the chimney and block smoke and carbon monoxide from entering your home.
 They are able to identify and remove late-stage creosote glaze and clean chimney flues with specialized brushes, rods, scrubbers, and cleaning solvents.

 In addition to cleaning, they may be able to repair damage to your chimney and fireplace components.
 This can include repairing or replacing your chimney cap, grate, and firebox liner, as well as a chimney liner replacement.